FNNDSC/pl-mgz2imageslices/README.rst

 Abstract
 --------

-A ChRIS DS plugin about the mgz2imgslices python module.
-Please refer here for documentation using the link provided below:
+A ChRIS DS plugin that containerizes the ``mgz2imgslices`` python module.
+Please use the link below for more detailed documentation on ``mgz2imgslices``:

 https://github.com/FNNDSC/mgz2imgslices